nuhs-apcs/chapter-4/README.md

 ![Mandelbrot Set](https://upload.wikimedia.org/wikipedia/commons/2/21/Mandel_zoom_00_mandelbrot_set.jpg)

-In addition to the geometric constructions (like the one above), fractals can be created in other ways.
+In addition to the geometric constructions (like the one for the Koch Snowflake), fractals can be created in other ways.
 In particular, the Mandelbrot set is generated using a special sequence of complex numbers.
 I know, complex numbers probably weren't your favorite part of Algebra II, but bear with me.
 In the following equations, $z_i$ and $c$ are complex numbers (numbers of the form $a+bi$ where $i^2=-1$).
 Our sequence is defined using the recurrence $z_n=z_{n-1}^2+c$ where $z_0=0$ .
 To compute the sequence, all you need to do is take the last $z_i$, square it, and add $c$—simple enough.
 This sequence describes which complex numbers fit in the Mandelbrot Set; for a given complex number $c$, it is in the set if the numbers of the sequence $z_0, z_1, z_2, ...$ eventually go to zero (we'll call this convergence; the opposite of convergence is divergence).

 ### Computing the Mandelbrot Set